gdprsdk/android-gdpr-library/README.md

 Ideal use-case scenario in your app or game:
-1) Use our sdk method to determine if the user is in the EU.
-GdprCmp.isSubjectToGDPR(..)
+1) Use our sdk method to determine if the user is in the EU --> GdprCmp.isSubjectToGDPR(..)
+   Of course, you may use your own method to determine EU.
+The sdk method uses device locale.
-2) If so, set the application as being subject to GDPR.
-GdprCmp.setIsSubjectToGDPR(true)
+2) If EU, set the application as being subject to GDPR. --> GdprCmp.setIsSubjectToGDPR(true)
-3) Show the CMP UI...
-GdprCmp.startCmpActivityForResult(..)
+3) Show the CMP UI -->  GdprCmp.startCmpActivityForResult(..)
 4) Receive onActivityResult callback and check result code against CmpActivityResult result codes.
 5) If the user made a choice, then the consent string has been saved and you are done.
 6) Finally, provide an overflow menu option for the user, if they wish, to open the privacy settings again.